ropensci-archive/bomrang/data-raw/README.md

-# Australian Bureau of Meteorology (BoM) Data
+# Australian Bureau of Meteorology (BOM) Data

-All data included in this package or downloaded during use are copyright Australian Bureau of Meteorology (BoM).
-See BoM's [Copyright Notice](http://www.bom.gov.au/other/copyright.shtml) for full details.
+All data included in this package or downloaded during use are copyright Australian Bureau of Meteorology (BOM).
+See BOM's [Copyright Notice](http://www.bom.gov.au/other/copyright.shtml) for full details.